Since 1999, we’ve provided specialized, community-based support services for vulnerable and at-risk seniors.

 Through our Integrated Psychogeriatric Outreach Program (IPOP) in York Region and South Simcoe, our mobile team of health care practitioners provides psychogeriatric assessments, treatment planning and education support to help seniors with mental health and/or dementia-related issues continue living independently in the community.
 In cases where our clients are home-bound, we use technology so they can receive treatment and health care visits from home.

 When older adults experience behaviour changes due to dementia, mental illness, substance use or other factors, it can be challenging for senior and caregiver alike.
 We help families and caregivers learn strategies for dealing with behavioural challenges and provide referrals to services.
-Our Behaviour Support Transition Resource Team (BSTR) helps at-risk seniors transition from hospital to their next care destination.
+Our Behaviour Support Transition Resource (BSTR) Team helps at-risk seniors transition from hospital to their next care destination.
+These services are available in Toronto, York Region, and South Simcoe.

 We offer specialized transitional housing and supports to help seniors safely and successfully return to living in the community after they’ve been hospitalized.
 Seniors who have been hospitalized are often unable to be discharged, especially when they have no family support or appropriate housing options.